ExaWorks/job-api-spec/specification.md

 <img width="300pt" src="diagrams/bulk_submission_bulk.svg" alt="Bulk Jobs Timing Diagram"/>

-where `send(job_data[])` indicates that we are now sending an array of job information.
+`send(job_data[])` indicates that we are now sending an array of job information.
 This essentially reduces the time from `3 * rtt * n` to `3 * rtt`, or from `O(n)` to `O(1)`.
 The downside is that one must know what all the jobs in the array are at the time the `submit(job_data[])` call is made.

 In practice, it is likely that a job submission API will be driven by a workflow engine, which may not use static planning and produce jobs individually rather than in arrays.
 Nonetheless, it is possible to employ a buffer that accumulates job requests over a certain